MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/uom-conversion-per-product-variant.md

 During the creation of a product master enable unit of measure conversion by using the **Enable unit of measure conversions** option on the **Product details** page.

-Once the product master with released products variants is created, unit conversions per variants can be set up.
-You can find the menu item for opening the unit conversion page in context of a product or a product variant in the following pages.
+When the product master with released products variants is created, unit conversions per variants can be set up.
+You can find the menu item for opening the unit conversion page in context of a product or a product variant on the following pages.

--   Product details
+-   **Product details** page
--   Released products details
+-   **Released products details** page
--   Released product variants
+-   **Released product variants** page

-When you open the Unit conversion page in context of a product master or released product variant, you can select if you want to set up the unit conversion for the product or for a product variant.
-You do that by selecting either **Product variant** or **Product** in the field **Create conversion for**
+When you open the **Unit conversion** page in context of a product master or released product variant, you can select if you want to set up the unit conversion for the product or for a product variant.
+You do that by selecting either **Product variant** or **Product** in the **Create conversion for** field.

 ### Product variant